understanding-the-connected-home/book/what_to_invite.md

-# The connected things in our homes
+# What to invite: The connected things in our homes

+_How do we choose which connected objects to invite into our homes?_

 ## WRITTEN: P
 ## PROOFED?